apache/arrow/docs/source/cpp/streaming_execution.rst

 5. `QuantileOptions`

-This option controls the Quantile kernel behavior.
+:class:`arrow::compute::QuantileOptions` This option controls the Quantile kernel behavior.
 By default, returns the median value.
 There is an interpolation method to use when quantile lies between two data points.
-The provided options for interpolation are; `LINEAE`, `LOWER`, 'HIGHER', `NEAREST` and `MIDPOINT`.
+The provided options for interpolation are; `LINEAE`, `LOWER`, `HIGHER`, `NEAREST` and `MIDPOINT`.

 Example::